xwpken/opensees-shm-tesseract/README.md

 #### Results

 Figure 1 shows the yielding, unloading, and load reversal captured by the cyclic analysis.
-For the resulting $24$ corrosion parameters and $120$ load increments, the composed gradient agrees with full-pipeline central finite differences to a relative $L_2$ error of approximately $2.3\times10^{-10}$, and all active gradient signs agree.
-As summarized in Figure 2, the composed pipeline is approximately $10\times$ faster than central differences.
+For the $24$ corrosion parameters, the composed gradient agrees with full-pipeline central finite differences to a relative $L_2$ error of approximately $2.3\times10^{-10}$, and all active gradient signs agree.
+As summarized in Figure 2, the composed pipeline is approximately $10\times$ faster than the finite difference evaluation.

 <p align="center">
   <img src="figs/gradient_hysteresis.gif" width="50%" alt="Animated cyclic elastoplastic response">